FireChickenProductivity/MouseControlChicken/README.md

 Narrow: Draws every region on the grid's primary coordinate system and shows the corresponding coordinate in the middle of the region.

 DoubleNarrow: Behaves like the Narrow option but also shows the regions of the secondary coordinates using half lines.

+## Settings
+Mouse Control Chicken generates a settings file in the data directory called settings.talon.
+If you want to read the description for any setting, you can find it in the settings definitions in SettingsMediator.py.
+Changes to some settings may require using the "chicken refresh" command to take effect in the current talon session.